-In the post-war period, all RCA In the post-war period, all RCA standard broadcast audio equipment will meet the present standards of fidelity for FM and consequently all standard equipment will be satisfactory for use with FM transmitters.
-RCA has produced test and monitoring equipment resided to the standard equipment resided to the satisfactory of the satisfactory of the satisfactory for use with FM control of the satisfactory of t quired by FM stations and we expect to continue to offer this apparatus for sale.
+In the post-war period, all RCA standard broadcast audio equipment will meet the present standards of fidelity for FM and consequently all standard equipment will be satisfactory for use with FM transmitters.
+RCA has produced test- and monitoring equipment required by FM stations and we expect to continue to offer this apparatus for sale.
 RCA plans also to supply FM antennas suitable for use on steel towers or existing structural supports.
 RCA will be able to furnish studio-transmitter link circuit equipment and accessories.
-In fact, we plan to be in the same position as we have been in the AM broadcasting field; that is, we will offer a complete and coordi-nated line of studio, transmitter and accessory equipment.
-We expect to cooperate with stations and with their consulting engineers in equipment and installation prob-
+In fact, we plan to be in the same position as we have been in the AM broadcasting field; that is, we will offer a complete and coordinated line of studio, transmitter and accessory equipment.
+We expect to cooperate with stations and with their consulting engineers in equipment and installation problems.

-With respect to the other portion of the FM system in which the public is interested-the receiver-as one of the larger producers of home radio sets, we expect to offer for sale to the public FM receivers of high quality design at reasonable
+With respect to the other portion of the FM system in which the public is interested-the receiver-as one of the larger producers of home radio sets, we expect to offer for sale to the public FM receivers of high quality design at reasonable prices.

-F. R. LACK Western Floreric Co.
+F. R. LACK Western Electric Co.